dvillaj/Environment-Pandas/README.md

 This repository offers you a basic setup for a local environment with Pandas and JupyterLab + Git Plugin

-All your notebooks will be located in the `notebooks` directory.
+All your personal notebooks will be located in the `notebooks` directory.

 ## Components

 The main components are:

 - Python 3.9
-- JupyterLab 3 with Git Plugin
+- JupyterLab 3
+- Several JupyterLab's extensions like [Git Extension](https://github.com/jupyterlab/jupyterlab-git)
 - Pandas
 - Machine Learning Libraries
 - Visualization Libraries

-Feel free to clone this project and use your personal packages
+Feel free to clone this project and configure it with your personal packages

 ## Flavors